Rookie stars want wins, even with Cowboys secure atop NFC

 By beating the Eagles, the best rookie quarterback and running back in franchise history will have the ultimate club mark: victories.

-NOTES: LT Tyron Smith left the Detroit game with a right knee injury, but Garrett said Tuesday it appeared the Pro Bowler would be fine. ...
+NOTES: LT Tyron Smith left the Detroit game with a right knee injury.
+While Garrett said the injury doesn't appear serious, the Pro Bowler likely won't play against the Eagles. ...
 DT Terrell McClain didn't return because of an ankle injury, but Jones said it was a precautionary move.
 The Cowboys were down to four healthy defensive linemen at the end of the game.

 ---